jeevooo/spikeout/README.md

 ![samplingtimeplot1](https://github.com/jeevooo/spikeout/blob/master/images/smaplingtimeplot1.png) --> ![samplingtimeplot12](https://github.com/jeevooo/spikeout/blob/master/images/smaplingtimeplot2.png)

-The figure to the left
+The figure to the left demonstrates that the sampling was not consistent.
+Therefore, I aggregated that data by hour by summing the number of visotors within each hour.
+I chose this method instead of using the mean because it would add an artifact (spike) to the data.

 2) Assesing the stationarity.